TheSimpleZ/ServiceBlock/README.md

 -   Integrated Swagger UI with auto-generated OpenAPI specification.
 -   Extensible interfaces for different types of messaging protocols, storages, etc.
 -   Containerized and ready for the cloud.
+-   Inter-service communication.
+-   Subscribable APIs (internal only for now)

 ### Planned features

 -   Service discovery.
--   Inter-service communication.
 -   Secret management.
 -   Remote config with hot-reloading.
--   Subscribable APIs